Retribution Vyre Heavy Warjack

 - Thyron1 prefers having Myrmidons with reach to capitalize on his Field Marshal [Cleave] - Warbeasts/warjacks in this model's battlegroup gain Cleave.

-- Assail - Upkeep spell that lets a warjack charge, slam, or trample for free and with increased range.
-Also, models are slammed further.
+- Target friendly Faction warjack can charge, slam, or trample for free and gains +2" when it does so.
+Also, if it does a slam, the slammed model is moved +2".
 This bonus includes the slam found in the Banshee's Force Cannon.

 - If a ranged attack that knocks down what it hits isn't good enough for you, Kaelyssa's Phantom Hunter means that it ignores any attempt to hide from it too.